 |Edison started the Edison Storage Battery Co in the early 1900's and produced Nickel Iron batteries mainly for forklifts, the mining industry, railways, lighting, electric vehicles and back up power storage.

-There is a lot of misinformation about
+There is a lot of mis-information or simply untruthful information about

 Nickel Iron Batteries on the internet.